baidu/san-website/source/_posts/en/tutorial/component.md

 myApp.attach(document.body);
 ```

-`Note`: In cases where the self-managed subcomponent with `source` option specified is expected to be created multiple times, the `source` template can be compiled manually to avoid San compiling it each time the subcomponent is created, as a measure of performance improvement.
+`Note`: In cases where the manually created subcomponent with `source` option specified is expected to be created multiple times, the `source` template can be compiled manually to avoid San compiling it each time the subcomponent is created, as a measure of performance improvement.

 ```javascript
 // Compiling source manually